 Ted Halstead, New America’s founder, served as the institution’s first President and CEO from its inception in 1999 until 2007.
 He is a social entrepreneur and author, as well as a frequent public speaker and media commentator.

-Currently, Halstead is the founder, President and CEO of the Climate Leadership Council, an international research and advocacy organization whose mission is to mobilize global opinion leaders around the most effective, popular and equitable climate solutions.
+Halstead was the founder, President and CEO of the Climate Leadership Council, an international research and advocacy organization whose mission is to mobilize global opinion leaders around the most effective, popular and equitable climate solutions.

 Previously, he helped organize the 1997 Economists’ Statement on Climate Change, which remains the largest public statement in the profession’s history, and includes 18 Nobel laureates as signatories.